linux-man/backstage/README.md

 Main window can be maximized on Windows.
 It shouldn't be.
 The GLWindow is misbehaving.

-Java has a tendency to crash when a monitor is connected/disconnected.
+On Linux, Java has a tendency to crash when a monitor is connected/disconnected.
 Looks like a long time [bug](https://www.google.pt/search?q=sun.awt.image.BufImgSurfaceData+cannot+be+cast+to+sun.java2d.xr.XRSurfaceData).

 Processing Video uses Gstreamer 0.10.
 It will be nice to install [gstreamer0.10-plugins-ugly](https://launchpad.net/ubuntu/xenial/+package/gstreamer0.10-plugins-ugly) and [libx264-146](https://launchpad.net/ubuntu/xenial/+package/libx264-146) on Debian/Ubuntu/Mint.